 - Stainless steel: Stainless steel is resistant to natural corrosion, but if you plan on blasting for surface preparation, you must choose the right abrasives to prevent galvanic corrosion.

 - Carbon steel: Carbon steel is strong but susceptible to corrosion.
-For powder coating mild steel and regular carbon steel, you should consider adding a zinc-rich primer coat.
+For powder coating steel and regular carbon steel, you should consider adding a zinc-rich primer coat.
 (Particularly in outdoor environments.)

 Contact Us Today to Request a Quote